doesdev/leven-sort/README.md

 ## api

-**leven-sort** only exports one function that takes the followings arguments:
+**leven-sort** only exports one function, but it has 3 distinct signatures

-`arrayToSort`: Your array object (will be sorted in place as it uses Array.prototype.sort)
+1. Sort simple text array
+`arrayToSort`: Array to sort (sorted in place)
 `sourceText`: The text to check similarity of

-`key1` *(optional)*: For array of objects, this is the property of each object to be compared
+2. Sort array of objects, with optional secondary sort `arrayToSort`: Array to sort (sorted in place)
+`sourceText1`: The text to check similarity of
+`key1`: Property name to be compared in each object
 `sourceText2` *(optional)*: If performing a secondary sort, this is the text to check key2 by
 `key2` *(optional)*: For secondary sort on object, this is the second property to check

+3. Sort array of objects by multiple keys, each by the same source and with equal weight
+`arrayToSort`: Array to sort (sorted in place)
+`sourceText`: The text to check similarity of
+`arrayOfKeys`: Array of property names to compare

 ## usage

-Basic Example (sort simple text array)
+Sort simple text array
 ```javascript
 const levenSort = require('leven-sort')
 const sourceName = 'Bill Griffin'